-- 5.1 Even though the MLLs are being specified in terms five classwise stages, the underlying concept of 'learning continuum' makes this division only indicative and not rigid.
-In practice, the pace of learning of the child will decide how long it should take to reach the prescribed MLL; and age, earlier learning experience, learning time within and outside school are some of the factors that will decide the pace. - of learning for the NFE system, or any other alternative system for primary education.
+- 5.1 Even though the MLLs are being specified in terms of five classwise stages, the underlying concept of 'learning continuum' makes this division only indicative and not rigid.
+In practice, the pace of learning of the child will decide how long it should take to reach the prescribed MLL: and age, earlier learning experience, learning time within and outside school are some of the factors that will decide the pace. - 5.2 It is conceivable, therefore, to prescribe the same levels of learning for the NFE system, or any other alternative system for primary education.
 Indeed, this exercise of laying down a level of learning that has regard not to the syllabus and contents of primary schools but specify expected learning outcomes in the form of functionally relevant skills and competencies should help in answering in a convincing manner the questions regarding comparability of learning standards between formal primary schools and alternative models.
 The question no longer remains one of NFE conforming or not to the primary school norms, but becomes one of the viability of different models and methodologies to attain prescribed levels of learning.
 From questioning the rationale of the NFE system, the concern shifts to issues regarding the duration, quality and teaching processes of the various models and hence, logically to the inputs required to ensure that the prescribed levels of learning are effectively reached by all learners.

-6. Cognitive and Non-cognitive Areas of Learning
+6. Cognitive and Non-Cognitive Areas of Learning

-According to the terms of reference of the Committee, the present exercise of delineating MLLs is confined to the curricular areas of
+According to the terms of reference of the committee, the present exercise of delineating MLLs is confined to the curricular areas of

 - Language

 - Mathematics

-- Environmental Studies (including Social Studies and Science)
+- Environmental Studies (including Social Studies and Science).

-While these are very crucial subjects for primary education, other subjects such as Physical Education, Work Experience and Music & Art Education should not be excluded from the total curriculum plan.
+While these are very crucial subjects for primary education, other subjects such as Physical Education.
+Work Experience and Music & Art Education should not be excluded from the total curriculum plan.
 Similarly, the non-cognitive aspects of the curriculum are as important, if not more, as cognitive areas.
-Not only that the non-cognitive learning outcomes cut different subjects of the curriculum mentioned above, but also call for a variety of co-curricular activities organised within and outside the school.
-In view of the limited scope of this Committee's work and limitations of time, the Committee has just briefly mentioned in this report certain key personal qualities that lead to character building.
-In brief, social further work will be needed to develop specifications of MLL with respect to those subjects that have not been dealt with in the Report of this Committee.
+Not only that the non-cognitive learning outcomes cut across different subjects of the curriculum mentioned above, but they also call for a variety of co-curricular activities organized within and outside the school.
+In view of the limited scope of this committee's work and limitations of time, the committee has just briefly mentioned in this report certain key personal and social qualities that lead to character building.
+In brief, further work will be needed to develop specifications of MLL with respect to those subjects that have not been dealt with in the report of this committee.